snap-stanford/snap-python/doc/source/reference/basic.rst

 .. class:: TFlt()
            TFlt(val)
+           TFlt(SIn)

    Returns a new :class:`TFlt` initialized with the value specified by optional parameter val.
 If no value is given, the :class:`TFlt` object is initialized with the default value 0.
+If *SIn* is provided, the value is loaded from the binary stream *SIn*.
    In Snap.py, :class:`TFlt` is automatically converted to Python type :class:`float`.

-   Below is a list of public functions supported by the :class:`TFlt` class:
+   Below is a list of functions supported by the :class:`TFlt` class:

-     .. describe:: GetMemUsed()

-        Returns the size in bytes.

-     .. describe:: GetPrimHashCd()

-        Returns the primary hash code for the float object.

-     .. describe:: GetSecHashCd()

-        Returns the secondary hash code for the float object.

-     .. describe:: IsNan()
+     .. describe:: Load(SIn)

-        Returns a bool indicating whether the float is NaN - not a number.
+        Loads the float from a binary stream *SIn*.

-     .. describe:: IsNum()
+     .. describe:: Save(SOut)

-        Returns a bool indicating whether the float is a valid number.
+        Saves the float to a binary stream *SOut*.

-   Below is a list of static functions supported by the :class:`TFlt` class:

      .. describe::  Abs(val)